-LINK WRAY is credited with inventing the POWER CHORD, the “modus operandi” in rock & roll.
+LINK WRAY is credited with inventing the power chord, the “modus operandi” in rock & roll.

-LINK WRAY was the first Native American rock star with RUMBLE selling over a million copies in 1958.
+LINK WRAY was the first Native American rock star with Rumble selling over a million copies in 1958.

 LINK WRAY is in the top 50 of the 100 GREATEST GUITARISTS selected by Rolling Stone magazine.

-LINK WRAY has been featured in the Smithsonian Institute’s National Museum of the Native American Indian "Up Where We Belong" exhibits in both Washington DC and New York City.
+LINK WRAY was featured in the Smithsonian Institute’s National Museum of the Native American Indian Up Where We Belong exhibits in Washington DC, New York City and Canada.